In the guide below, we discuss the world’s coal resources and reserves.

 From bgr.bund.de:

-With a share of around 27 % of global primary energy consumption, coal was the second most important energy resource in 2019 behind crude oil.
+[Coal has a] share of around 27 % of global primary energy consumption [and] was the second most important energy resource in 2019 behind crude oil.

-Coal accounted for a 36.5 % share of global power generation in 2019, and thus more than any other energy resource
+Coal accounted for a 36.5 % share of global power generation in 2019 [which is …] more than any other energy resource

 How Much Coal Is Left In The World? – Resources, & Proven Reserves